Individuals, Couples, Families

 Often sessions occur every other week or once a month, in order to provide time for reflection and integration.

-Sessions can be in-person or over the phone.
+Sessions can be in-person or virtual.

 Sessions are typically 1-2 hours, depending on how much time in spiritual practice you’d to share.
 For example, you might enjoy an hour of exploration through talk and silence, and then an hour of Reiki or bodywork to help integrate or further have an experience of what was discussed.